- Drug Testing And Prompt Reports

 On or before this inspection the client is required to notify the inspector of any existing or possible conditions they are aware of that could materially affect the content of this report.

-Payment may be made either by cash, cheque, Internet banking, Visa, or MasterCard and is due on invoice at the time of delivery of the report unless otherwise previously arranged.
-NZ House Surveys reserves the right to charge interest calculated at 2% per month on overdue accounts.
+Payment may be made either by cash, cheque, Internet banking, Visa, or MasterCard and is due on invoice prior to delivery of the report unless otherwise previously arranged.
+NZ House Surveys reserves the right to charge interest calculated at 5% per month on overdue accounts.
 Where collection costs associated with payment of the debt are incurred these will be added to the invoice.

 DISPUTES AND LIMITATION OF LIABILITY